Chris Banks (footballer, born 1965): Cheltenham Town

-In July 1994, Banks, requested a move north to a club closer to his Staffordshire home, and was signed by Cheltenham Town, along with Martin Boyle, for a combined fee of £16,000.
+In July 1994, Banks requested a move north to a club closer to his Staffordshire home and was signed by Cheltenham Town, along with Martin Boyle, for a combined fee of £16,000.
 He went on to captain the side as they rose from the Southern League to the Football League.
-While playing part-time at Whaddon Road he worked as a tiler, but resumed full-time football on Cheltenham's promotion to the Football League.
-Finishing second in the Southern League in 1996–97, the "Robins" finished second in the Conference in 1997–98, and Banks was named as the club's Player of the Year for 1998.
+While playing part-time at Whaddon Road he worked as a tiler but resumed full-time football on Cheltenham's promotion to the Football League.
+Finishing second in the Southern League in 1996–97, the "Robins" finished second in the Conference in 1997–98.
+Banks was named as the club's Player of the Year for 1998.
 Cheltenham finished as champions of the Conference in 1998–99 under the stewardship of Steve Cotterill.
-Banks also played in the 1998 FA Trophy Final at Wembley, as Cheltenham beat Southport 1–0.
-He helped Cheltenham to the Second Division following victory in the 2002 Third Division play-off Final.
-He briefly served the club as caretaker-manager following Graham Allner's departure in January 2003, before the appointment of Bobby Gould early the following month.
+Banks also played in the 1998 FA Trophy final at Wembley, as Cheltenham beat Southport 1–0.
+He helped Cheltenham to the Second Division following victory in the 2002 Third Division play-off final.
+He briefly served the club as caretaker manager following Graham Allner's departure in January 2003, before the appointment of Bobby Gould early the following month.
 He was forced to retire through injury in November 2004, and later trained to be a physiotherapist.
 In the 2006 publication Cheltenham Town Football Club 50 Greats, Banks was included in the list by authors Tom Goold and Jon Palmer.